bcgov/digital-trust-toolkit/applications/application-mac.md

 3. MAC will receive and review the proposal
 4. Any clarification questions can be asked via the secure messaging function
 5. Annual self-assessments MUST be submitted through presentation requests to MAC
-6. Upon reciept MAC will publish data publicaly via website
+6. Upon receipt MAC will publish data publicly via website

 ## 2.6.
 Technical Requirements